About

 Crisis Text Line (free 24/7 crisis support via text message for any type of crisis): Text HELLO to 741741

-This spring, Amy Wheeler and Jamie Forbes of Learning Courage brought their survivor-centered lens to work with MHS faculty and staff processing the misconduct reports.
-They returned during Closing Meetings in June and were back in August to lead all-employee boundaries training, a practice that, for the past decade, has been part of Opening Meetings.
-With the goal of creating a community-wide intolerance for misconduct, the trainings to date have addressed healthy relationships, recognizing power imbalances, and setting, building, and maintaining boundaries.
+In spring 2024, Amy Wheeler and Jamie Forbes of Learning Courage brought their survivor-centered lens to work with MHS faculty and staff processing the misconduct reports.
+They have returned to campus every month since, to work with faculty, staff, and students.
+Learning Courage now leads all-employee boundaries training, a practice that, for the past decade, has been part of Opening Meetings.
+The trainings address healthy relationships, recognizing power imbalances, and setting, building, and maintaining boundaries.
 Both informational and scenario-based, they are designed to assess current practices and improve safety protocols.
-In addition to this ongoing work, we recently engaged MassKids, a Massachusetts-based child advocacy organization committed to preventing the abuse and neglect of children, to expand and reinforce our existing training.
-We are enthusiastic about this relationship and adding their resources to our work.

 • Kai McGintee (she/her), Managing Director — kmcgintee@aletalaw.com